cjoakim/azure-function-http-py-docker-cosmos/README.md

 ```

 I use **pyenv** to create python virtual environments, see pyenv.sh.
 Use your preferred tool/library for this.
+See [pyenv.sh](pyenv.sh).

 ```
 $ ./pyenv.sh